TezBaydu/Milestone-Project-3-Cooking/README.md

 - Recipe: recipe image text box had 1.02 container - Done - had to move end textarea to same line....?!
 - Profile: Line 81: {% if member_recipe.private-switch == "off" %} section not recognised?! - Done Python does not like "-" hyphens !!!
 - Recipe: Dict applied and Array in MongoDB but is not listing - Done Getlist applied after Slack search
+- Menu nav blocking other actions due to it being fixed and extends whole width - Done - Row positoin made absolute and adjusted position of feature
+- Profile: Recipe card body to be adjusted so is responsive including image size - Done
+- Recipe: repeat field showing but value is null - Done
+- Profile: Edit and delete buttons on recipe cards - Done and Edit action working
+- Create recipe: change upload to accept URL as source - Almost done but has content within... - Done
+- Create recipe: add button underneath - done
+- Create recipe: delete on ingredients deleting parent but sibling deletion not working... - done, added container div
+- Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields - done missing closing '"' in JS script

+### To Do
 - Edit recipe: array values to populate separate divs rows
 - Edit recipe: quantity values not populateing value, however is an issue with array still
 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly
 - background image not showing
-- Recipe card body to be adjusted so is responsive including image size
-- Recipe repeat field showing but value is null
-- Menu nav blocking other actions due to it being fixed and extends whole width
 - Profile: New member - Accordion to have a Create Recipe button in Accordion which gets replaced when a recipe is created
-- Edit and delete buttons on recipe cards
-- Create recipe: change upload to accept URL as source - Almost done but has content within...need to investigate !!
 - Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time
-- Create recipe: add button underneath - done
-- Create recipe: delete on ingredients deleting parent but sibling deletion not working... - done, added container div
-- Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields - done missing closing '"' in JS script